villares/lousa-magica/README-EN.md

     > If not using the `D13` pin,  connect the chosen pin terminal to the 10kΩ resistor  (so called *pull-down* resistor) and to the `GND` pin simultaneously.
 The `D13` has a built-in *pull-down*

-6. Copy the code [`LousaMagica.pyde`](LousaMagica/LousaMagica.pyde) from this repo and  **alter the number of your serial/USB accodingly!** Test using the number of ports that appear in the Processing console, starting from the top of the list: `NUM_PORTA = 0`.;
+6. Copy the code [`LousaMagica.pyde`](LousaMagica/LousaMagica.pyde) from this repo and  **alter the number of your serial/USB accordingly!** Test using the number of ports that appear in the Processing console, starting from the top of the list: `NUM_PORTA = 0`.;

     > Known problems
     > - Linux: confirm you have access to the USB/serial port (as mentioned in item 2).